Bicorne: Current use

 In the Knights of Columbus, Fourth Degree Knights of the Color Corps wore regalia which included a chivalric chapeau.
 The color of the plume denoted the office held by the wearer.
 A new uniform with a beret replacing the cocked hat was announced in 2017 and the old uniform gradually phased out over the following several years.

 The Italian Carabinieri wear a bicorn with points sideways with their full dress uniform.
 The large tricolor cockade in front has given it the popular name of la "lucerna", the "lamp".

-In Java, cocked hat is still used as a part of Dhaeng and Ketanggung brigades' parade uniform from the Yogyakarta Sultanate.
+In Java, cocked hat is still used as a part of Dhaeng and Ketanggung Bregadas' parade uniform from the Yogyakarta Sultanate.
 Since the end of the Java War, and as a result of some drastic reductions in the period before and after the war, they no longer have combat capability as a fighting troops in general.
 Known in Javanese as mancungan hat, because of its shape like a pointed nose, mancung, the mancungan only appears on special occasions, such as Grebeg and other cultural or ceremonial events held by the kraton (palace).
 The headgear came as a part of Western influence in Yogyakarta during the reign of Sultan Hamengkubuwana IV.

 The uniform of a Field marshal of the Imperial Ethiopian Army, which was used during the early 20th century by Emperor Haile Selassie, had a Bicorne which was specially adorned with a golden lion's mane.